- Hemp Clothing

 Hemp seeds are an edible part of the hemp plant.
 They’re commonly toasted and hulled so that they're an edible snack that is a great source of protein.

 You can buy hemp seeds directly from us!
-We offer 1 pound (16 oz) bags of edible toasted hemp seeds and we can supply you with larger quantites if needed.
-However, we don’t currently have any hemp seeds that you can use to grow your own hemp plants.
+We offer 50 pound sacks of edible toasted hemp seeds and we can supply you with larger quantities if needed.

 Hemp protein is a byproduct from the seeds that the hemp plant produces.
 Hemp seed oil is extracted from the seeds and this contains a higher amount of protein.
 This can be used to create an all-natural product that is higher in protein content and can also be used to create hemp protein powder.
 Hemp protein powder is great source of protein for vegan, vegetarian, and halal diets.

 In America, hemp is legal to possess, but aside from a few states, it’s illegal to grow on an industrial level.
 You can also legally possess hemp products such as fabrics, soaps & lotions, foods, seeds and fiber.

 Link to DEA website explaining the legal status of Hemp Products: https://www.dea.gov/pubs/pressrel/pr100901.html

 It is a common belief that the biggest reason hemp was illegal to grow in the U.S after the passing of the marijuana tax stamp act in 1937 was due to the competition that it presented as a source for paper manufacturing and for textile manufacturing.
 Because of its close relation to marijuana, early 1900’s propaganda helped lead to the taxation of hemp and eventually lead to it being illegal in America to grow it without a permit.

 No. Hemp is related to marijuana as they are both varieties of the cannabis plant, but they are not the same thing.
 Hemp has a THC content below 0.3% THC content